-The front disc brakes in a car are responsible for stopping the car in its tracks with the help of brake pads and brake callipers.
-Without properly functioning brakes an accident is bound to happen.
-Therefore, proper care has to be taken off the brakes.
+The front disc brakes in a car are responsible for keeping the car on track with the help of brake pads and calipers.
+Without properly functioning brakes, an accident is inevitable.
+Therefore, the brakes must be taken care of effectively.

-When you press the brake pedal, the front disc brakes are usually the ones getting the signal.
-The brake rotors run in tandem with the wheel, therefore, to stop the wheel from moving the brake callipers press the brake pads against the brake rotors to stop the car.
+When you press the brake pedal, it is usually the front disc brakes that receive the signal.
+The brake discs, therefore, run in tandem with the wheel.
+To prevent the wheel from moving, the brake calipers press the brake pads against the brake discs to stop the car.

-The brake pads found in disc brakes are made of high-quality rubber, so they are supposed to last long but when they do fail, they start to produce noise in the brakes.
-The squealing noise can be heard if you press the brakes hard.
-Furthermore, the brake rotor can also be a cause for problems with the brake.
-If the brake rotor has an uneven surface or if the rotor has scratches, you are bound to hear a loud unpleasant noise from your car’s front brakes.
+The brake pads in disc brakes are made of high-quality rubber, so they are supposed to last for a long time, but when they fail, they start to produce noise from the brakes.
+The squeaking noise can be heard when the brakes are applied heavily.
+In addition, the brake rotor can also be a cause of brake problems.
+If the brake rotor has an uneven surface or if the rotor has scratches, you will inevitably hear a loud, unpleasant noise from the front brakes of your car.

-When the brakes are worn out they take longer to bring the car to a halt.
-This is possible if the calipers fail to press down on the brake pads hard enough.
-This is also an indication of a failure in the brake’s hydraulic system.
-However, this symptom can occur mostly because the brake pads have worn out.
-The worn-out brake pads cannot stop the car as fast as new ones can.
-Therefore, if you are feeling a sensation like this visit the mechanic as soon as possible.
+When the brakes are worn, it takes longer for the car to stop.
+This is possible if the brake calipers do not press on the brake pads strongly enough.
+This is also an indication of a failure in the hydraulic system of the brake.
+However, this symptom can occur mainly because the brake pads are worn.
+Worn brake pads cannot stop the car as quickly as new ones.
+If you have such a feeling, you should, therefore, see the mechanic as soon as possible.

-The brake’s rotors do not come in contact with anything other than the brake pads.
-Hence, the only explanation for scratch marks on the rotor can wear out brake pads.
-If you are not careful about replacing your car’s brake pads on time, you can seriously damage the brake rotors.
+The brake’s rotors come into contact with nothing but the brake pads.
+Therefore the only explanation for scratch marks on the rotor is that the brake pads are worn.
+If you do not take care to replace the brake pads of your car in time, you can seriously damage the brake rotors.
 And brake rotors are not cheap.

 Inspection the Front Disc Brakes

-The first thing you should do if you suspect that your discs are worn out is to inspect them carefully.
-By using this method you can check and try to fix and clean them in the best possible way.
-If you suspect that you have got grease on them it can also be a good idea to clean them if the discs look good overall.
+The first thing you should do if you suspect that your discs are worn is to inspect them carefully.
+With this method, you can check them and try to repair and clean them in the best possible way.
+If you suspect that you have grease on them, it may also be a good idea to clean them if the discs look in otherwise good condition.

 Things you will need: